top of page

 Finalist, Goldberg Play Prize at NYU, 2021

 Delilah hosts a beach vacation for her three best friends at her sugar daddy’s beach house in upstate New York.
-As indescribable events compile, the lines between reality and their subconscious blur, and the girls are left wondering how they got there, who they can trust, and whether they can ever go home.
+As objects appear out of nowhere, doors latch themselves shut, and the lines between reality and their subconscious blur, the girls are left wondering how they got there, who they can trust, and whether they can ever go home.

 Development: